-If you have out of pocket expenses to pay for a babysitter or to provide care or supervision for a family member, enter the average cost per month.
+If you have out-of-pocket expenses to pay for a babysitter or to provide care or supervision for a family member, enter the average cost per month.

 - These expenses may be tax-qualified.
-Share this expense total with your tax preparer; you may be eligible for a tax credit. - If there are no costs, enter \$0.
+Share this expense total with your tax preparer; you may be eligible for a tax credit. - Your local county office may provide assistance for these costs. - If there are no costs, enter \$0.

-Tuition, After School Activities & Education
+Tuition, School Activities & Education